pedrosanchezito/lewagon/01-OOP/01-Sum-Of-Three/README.md

 ## Conclusion

 The goal of this exercise was to show you how to run the tests to automatically evaluate your code (both style & content) and introduce you to this tight feedback loop.

+Once you are done, please go to the [`02-System-Parameters`](../02-System-Parameters) exercise :pray: